lamlamnt/MARL_CTP/README.md

 ```

 **Note**
-Only for single agent for now.
-Multi-agent will be in a different repo.
+<br>Only for single agent for now.
+Multi-agent is in a different repo https://github.com/lamlamnt/MARL_CTP_2.